bmillemathias/ansible-role-seaweedfs/README.md

 Provision installation of [seaweedfs](https://github.com/chrislusf/seaweedfs) a distributed object storage.
 This role installs the components master, volume and filer.

-This role was based on the work of egeneralov.seaweedfs
+This role was based on the role [egeneralov.seaweedfs](https://github.com/egeneralov/seaweedfs)

 ## Inventory